openstack-archive/tripleo-incubator/notes.md

 * Create your bootstrap VM (having an HTTP proxy is recommended.
 If you do ensure the http_proxy environment variable is exported):

-        baremetal-initrd-builder/bin/disk-image-create vm devstack local-config -o bootstrap -a i386
+        disk-image-create vm devstack local-config -o bootstrap -a i386

+  (disk-image-create is part of the baremetal-initrd-builder tree - clone https://github.com/tripleo/baremetal-initrd-builder.git and follow its README for installation etc)

   The resulting vm has a user 'stack' with password 'stack'.
-  This script will prompt for sudo at various points.
-A sample (fairly but not bulletproof) sudoers.d file is supplied in bootstrap/img-build-sudoers which will permit bootstrap to be re-run without requiring passworded sudo.

 * Register the bootstrap image with libvirt: